Languages of Sweden: Foreign languages

 Since the Middle Ages until the end of World War II, Germany was usually the country outside Scandinavia with the closest cultural, commercial and political relations with Sweden.
 Thus, study of the German language had always been promoted by the Swedish state as the primary foreign language.
 Many of Sweden's administrative and social institutions, including the education system, were organised along the German and Prussian model, as many Swedish pioneering intellectuals of the 17th century were educated in German universities.
 This changed after the end of the Second World War, when it was no longer acceptable to emphasise a closer link with defeated Germany.

 A majority of Swedes, especially those born after World War II, are able to understand and speak English thanks to trade links, the popularity of overseas travel, a strong American influence, especially in regards to arts and culture, and the tradition of subtitling rather than dubbing foreign television shows and films.
 English, whether in American, Commonwealth (Australian, Canadian, and Kiwi) or British dialects, has been a compulsory subject for secondary school students studying natural sciences as early as 1849 and has been a compulsory subject for all Swedish students since 1952, when it replaced German.

 Depending on local school authorities, English is currently a compulsory subject from third until ninth grade, and all students continue to study English in secondary school for at least another year.
 Most students also learn one and sometimes two additional languages; the most popular being German, French and Spanish.
 From the autumn semester 2014, Mandarin Chinese is proposed as a fourth additional language.
 Some Danish and Norwegian are also taught as part of Swedish language learning to emphasize differences and similarities between the languages.

 English

 There is currently an ongoing debate among linguists whether English should be considered a foreign language, second language or transcultural language in Sweden (and other Scandinavian countries) due to its widespread use in education and society in general.
 This has also triggered opposition: in 2002 the Swedish government proposed an action plan to strengthen the status of Swedish and in 2009 Swedish was announced the official language of the country for the first time in its history.
 Since 2011, Swedes have consistently been ranked among the best non-native English speakers in the world by EF Education First's English Proficiency Index, placing first on the Index in 2012, 2013, 2015 and 2018.
+The most recent ranking places the English Efficiency as fourth, after Netherlands, Norway and Singapore.